Understanding ASPD - Antisocial Personality Disorder

 Neurocognitive development begins even before birth, and it is influenced by a huge range of variables.
 When someone is born into a situation where the parental figures don’t have or aren’t allowed connection with their child, that directly affects the way the child’s brain develops by reducing the amount of oxytocin produced.
 Oxytocin is the neurotransmitter responsible for bonding and feeling connections with others, so a reduction in bonding behavior at an early stage decreases the amount of “empathy juice” that the brain is able to make.
 The epigenetic element of ASPD often starts with one or more parents not having enough “empathy juice” themselves, often because they were subjected to the same lack of bonding as children.

 But then, Something Terrible happens.
-Usually before the age of 5, but sometimes it happens as late as 10, the child goes through a specific and traumatic event or series of events.
+Usually before the age of five, but sometimes it happens as late as ten, the child goes through a specific and traumatic event or series of events.

 The brain deals with intense events by activating the amygdala, the structure responsible for fear and threat recognition.
 When the amygdala responds to a threat, it signals other areas of the brain to get ready for a fight (or a flight or a freeze) and it sends a message to the hippocampus specifically to record the emotions of the event.
 The more intense the event, the higher priority the hippocampus assigns to it.
 When a sufficiently intense trauma happens, the brain records that experience as The Most Important Thing Ever, and everything that happens after that is informed by that trauma.
 When multiple traumas happen, as is often the case with people diagnosed with ASPD, all of those different Most Important Things collide or collude to create a massive neurological mess: In people with ASPD, medical research has shown that there are multiple neurological differences including reduced volume of the amygdala and hippocampus, dysfunction in the frontal cortex, and a whole slew of neurotransmitter imbalances.